 If you’re about to finish your accounting studies or just launching your career as an accountant, you know that it’s a great time to be starting out in the profession.
 The job market for people with your skills is strong, and there are many opportunities for even an entry-level accountant.

 When asked why they chose to study accounting, all of the scholarship winners cited a love for the methodology and practice of the profession.
 But they had other reasons, as well.
-Tulane University student Exnicios, for example, wanted to follow the example set by members of her family who are CPAs.
+Exnicios, a Tulane University student, wanted to follow the example set by members of her family who are CPAs.
 “I was inspired by their career success and ability to use their technical skills to serve the community,” she says.

-To thrive as an entry-level accountant, remember the things that motivated you to enter the profession in the first place — especially during the hard times, like the long hours of tax season, or when you’re studying for the CPA exam.
+To thrive as an entry-level accountant, remember the things that motivated you to enter the profession in the first place — especially during the hard times, like the long hours of tax season, or when you’re dealing with CPA exam anxiety.

 Studying for a master’s degree can help you as you start your accounting career.
-For instance, if you plan to get your CPA license, many states require 150 hours of education, so it only makes sense to head to a graduate program after you get your B.A.
+For instance, if you plan to get your CPA license, many states require 150 hours of education, so it only makes sense to head to a graduate program.
 For many people, however, it’s simply too expensive.
 But consider this: Three of the scholarship recipients are using the award to pay tuition for graduate programs.

-It feels great to land your dream entry-level accountant job.
-But you can’t just rest on your laurels if you want to have a successful career in the long run – you also have to set career goals.
+It feels great to land your dream entry-level accounting job.
+But you can’t just rest on your laurels if you want to have a successful career in the long run.
+You also have to set career goals.

-Korth, who is a student at the University of Nebraska at Omaha and will take his first accounting job in a CPA firm, has always wanted to “be a business adviser to clients and help them achieve their goals.”
-But that’s just the beginning, he says: “My ultimate career goal is to run for public office and use my accounting/business skills to affect monetary policy.”
+Korth, a student at the University of Nebraska at Omaha who will take his first accounting job in a CPA firm, says he's always wanted to “be a business adviser to clients and help them achieve their goals.”
+But that’s just the beginning.

 If you know where you want to end up, you’ll be better able to develop the skills and experience you need to get there – and you’ll likely be more driven and focused, as well.

 Looking for more advice on succeeding as an entry-level accountant?
-Check out our online career center.
+Keep reading.